Session 3: Where signs of hope are needed today, part 1

 November 16, 2024

 Everywhere we look in our world, hope is desperately needed.
 People everywhere are suffering.
 No one seems more aware of the magnitude of the suffering than Pope Francis.
 The whole world is his flock, and he calls on us to care as he cares.
-In the third section of Spes Non Confundit, Pope Francis discusses the many areas of people’s lives, personal and societal, where greater hope is needed and what we can do about it.
-We will explore these areas over the next three sessions, starting with the difficult issue of war, the need to build a society where people want to welcome children into the world, and the need to treat even people in prison with dignity and respect.
+In the third section of Spes Non Confundit, Pope Francis discusses the many areas of people’s lives where greater hope is needed and what we can do about it.
+We will explore these areas over the next three sessions, starting with the difficult issues of war, the need to build a society where people want to welcome children into the world, and how to treat people in prison with dignity and respect.

 Our study guide questions will help us explore ways that leaders can work for peace in our world, but also ways we can be peacemakers in our own lives.
 We will also explore ways to encourage young people to be open to starting families, and ways that our justice system could do more to honor the human dignity of all people.
 It is our calling and privilege to bring God’s hope to all people, even in the most challenging circumstances.